adamsitnik/performance/docs/profiling-workflow-corefx.md

 ![Source Code](img/perfview_22_source_code.png)

 If PerfView fails to show you the source code you should read the `Log` output.
 If you are unable to make it work and you really care about it you should switch to Visual Studio Profiler.

+**Note:** As of today, PerfView keeps the `.pdb` files [opened](https://github.com/microsoft/perfview/pull/979) after showing the source code.
+It means that if you keep the trace file opened in PerfView and try to rebuild CoreFX/CLR the build is going to fail.
+You might need to close PerfView to rebuild CoreFX/CLR.

 ##### Identifying Regressions